4 - 12 Weeks | Mozambique | Community Project

 Day 29

-Sadly all great adventures must come to an end and on your final day you will leave the backpacker lodge in Hout Bay and will be transferred to Cape Town International Airport.
+Sadly all great adventures must come to an end and on your final day you will leave the lodge in and will be transferred to Johannesburg O R Tambo International Airport for your flight home.

 Airport transfer is included and facilitated by All Out Africa if on the designated departure day.